earthly/website/blog/_posts/2023-06-21-cross-compiling-raspberry-pi.md

 * **A machine running Ubuntu:** This is where you'll compile the program and is often referred to as the host machine.
 Note that although it's possible to cross-compile from any Linux distribution, for simplicity, this article will use some Debian- and Ubuntu-based tools.
 If you don't have an Ubuntu machine, it's recommended to spin up an Ubuntu virtual machine (VM) to follow along.
 This tutorial was tested with Ubuntu 22.04.

-* **A Raspberry Pi:** This should be connected to the local network and accessable using the Secure Shell Protocol (SSH) from the host machine.
+* **A Raspberry Pi:** This should be connected to the local network and accessible using the Secure Shell Protocol (SSH) from the host machine.
 This article was tested on a Raspberry Pi 4B running Raspbian 10.
 If you have another board, such as a Raspberry Pi Zero, you need to tweak the commands appropriately.
 The Raspberry Pi used in this article was available in the local network with `pi.local` hostname and had a `pi` user.

 ### Setting Up SSH